-Prerequisite(s): IET 100 or OSHA 30, IET 102, 103, 104, 210, and 220 with a grade of "C" or higher.
+Prerequisite(s): IMT 140, IMT 145, IMT 150 all with a grade of C or higher.

 MAT 101 Technical Mathematics I

 This is an overview of mathematics course that focuses on technical applications.
 Topics include basic quantitative problem solving, algebra with technical applications, measurement, proportions, and geometry.
 This course is designed to provide students with the mathematical background necessary for entering technical career fields.